 The game’s story originated within the development team but ultimately, the game’s script was written by Gordon Rennie, who’s done a lot of work with Rebellion in the past for 2000AD and James Worrall, who has worked on a lot of the GTA titles.
 Rebellion thought about releasing mod tools like the previous AvP games but couldn’t justify the time and cost of doing so.

-The first map pack was called Swarm and was released in March 2010 and the second map pack was called Bughunt and that was released in July 2010.
+The first map pack was called Swarm and was released in March 2010 and the second map pack was called Bughunt which was released in July 2010.
 Both packs provide new multiplayer and survivor maps.

 Release, Reception & Sales